cap-java/cds-feature-attachments/doc/Design.md

 | `error-handling.yaml`        | Checks if the workflow started with `main-build.yaml` had errors and if yes, create a GitHub issue for the failing run.                                                                                    |
 | `main-build-and-deploy.yaml` | Creates a new version for main, builds the project, run all tests and deploy it to maven or artifactory.
 See also [Build and Deploy](#build-and-deploy)                                                    |

+### Build Action

+The build step is implemented in action `.github/actions/build/action.yaml` which is used in the workflows:
+"Pull Requests Build", "Main Build" and "Build and Deploy".
+As the build action does not only run a build of the project, but also the mutations tests this action is used in all the mentioned workflows.

 ### Pull Requests Build

 The `pull-requests-build.yaml` starts a workflow to build the project and run all unit and Spring Boot tests for the